jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 ## Azure IoT Hub Device Provisioning Service

-The simulator has the capability to contact the DPS with the provided configuration and get the connection settings for the assigned Azure IoT Hub.
+The simulator has the capability to contact a DPS with the provided configuration and get the connection settings for the assigned Azure IoT Hub.
 The Azure IoT Hub is assigned according to the rules set in the DPS.

 ## Simulator DPS settings